OWASP/www-project-benchmark/tab_java_test_cases.md

 * an HTTP Servlet
 * a true vulnerability or a false positive for a single CWE

-## Release History ##
+## OWASP Benchmark for Java Release History ##
-* Version 1.0 of the Benchmark was released April 15, 2015 and had 20,983 test cases.
+* Version 1.0 of the Benchmark for Java was released April 15, 2015 and had 20,983 test cases.
-* Version 1.1 of the Benchmark was released May 23, 2015.
+* Version 1.1 of the Benchmark for Java was released May 23, 2015.
 The 1.1 release improved on the previous version by making sure that there are both true positives and false positives in every vulnerability area.
 * Version 1.2 was first released on June 5, 2016 (The 1.2beta was August 15, 2015).
 There have been constant tweaks to the v1.2 release since then.

 ## Potential future enhancements: ##